sebastian89n/code-learning-hub/tools/git/03-local-branches.md

 # Git Tutorial

-## Section 3: Understanding Local in Git
+## Section 3: Understanding Local Branches in Git

 When working with Git, it's important to distinguish between **local branches** and **remote branches**.
 These concepts are fundamental to version control and collaboration.